cortexproject/cortex-helm-chart/docs/guides/migrate_to_zone_aware.markdown

 1. If you have previously disabled shuffle-sharding, wait `-querier.shuffle-sharding-ingesters-lookback-period` before removing `querier.extraArgs`.

+## Faster rollouts

+With zone-awareness enabled, it is possible to roll all ingesters in a zone simultaneously.
-If you want to benefit from faster rollouts, set `ingester.zoneAwareReplication.maxUnavailable` to the number of replicas per zone and set `podManagementPolicy` to "Parallel".
-This will require recreating the stateful sets (use `kubectl delete sts <...> --cascade=orphan` to keep the pods).
+If you want to benefit from these faster rollouts, set `ingester.zoneAwareReplication.maxUnavailable` to the number of replicas per zone and set `ingester.statefulSet.podManagementPolicy` to "Parallel".
+This will require recreating the stateful sets.
+Use `kubectl delete sts <...> --cascade=orphan` to delete only the stateful set, not the pods.